peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 or the Mobile Security Object using [@ISO 18013-5], for which the Status Assertion is requested, and enveloped in a signed Status Assertion Request object.
-- The Status Assertion Request object MUST be evaluated MUST be signed with the private key corresponding to the confirmation claim assigned by the Issuer and contained within the Digital Credential.
+- The Status Assertion Request object MUST be signed with the private key corresponding to the confirmation claim assigned by the Issuer and contained within the Digital Credential.